Emergency Room Medical Malpractice Lawsuits

 It is axiomatic that emergency rooms are overcrowded.
 Maryland has the longest ER waiting times in the country, a 2017 study found.
 Many people believe this overcrowding is caused by the uninsured, particularly in these tough economic times.
 It makes sense because federal law requires that emergency rooms provide treatment regardless of a patient's ability to pay.
 Some studies support this (Use of Maryland Hospital Emergency Departments).

-This is certainly one factor, although other studies indicate that most emergency room patients are insured (Nonurgent Use of Hospital Emergency Depts, pg.
-1).
+This is certainly one factor, although other studies indicate that both the insured and uninsured use the emergency room at similar rates.
 Whatever the reason, the effect is clear: overcrowded waiting rooms and strain on the providers of emergency medical care.
 These (somewhat older) emergency room statistics tell the tale:

 - Approximately 37 emergency rooms in Maryland